ifremer-bioinformatics/BLAST-PLAST-bench/README.md

 Note: N-N and M-N comparisons not done using PLAST since it is not optimal with regards to BLAST performance.

-Impact of RAM available on computing nodes: 32 Gb vs. 100 Gb.
+### Results: Impact of RAM available on computing nodes

 Here, we were interested to check whether or not BLAST running times change given the amount of RAM available on a computing node.
 We used two configurations: 32Gb vs. 100Gb (all other search parameters were the same over the various jobs).